 Figure 2 presents the median correlations of growth rates of output, private, public, and total consumption for the three groups of countries with the growth rates of corresponding world aggregates computed over a 9-year rolling window.
 These figures are generally in line with the patterns described earlier, suggesting that the split of the data in Table 2 into specific time periods has no substantial impact on the results.
 For industrial countries, there has been an increase in both output and private consumption correlations over time.
-The figures for emerging market countries show that these correlations have been declining over the period 1970-1990, but they have started to increase in the early 1990s.
+The figures for emerging market countries show that these correlations have been declining over the period 1970-1990, but they have started to increase in the late 1990s.

 Figure 3 provides a different view of the evolution of correlations and presents all of the correlations for a particular group of countries in one panel.
-In particular, these figures are helpful in understanding how the extent of the quantity problem has changed over time.
-Recall that the quantity problem refers to the inability of DSGE models to produce crosscountry consumption correlations that are higher than those of output.
-Although this problem countries.
-The use of industrial aggregates as proxy of world aggregates is justified because most international financial flows are with these countries and, thus, risk sharing is more likely to be observed with this country group.
+In particular, these figures

+17 The world aggregates used in this section are proxied by industrial country aggregates (all in per capita terms).
+These aggregates are the same for all developing countries, including emerging market economies, but vary across industrial countries (for these countries, the world aggregate is calculated using data only from the other industrial countries).
+The use of industrial country aggregates as proxies for world aggregates is justifiable on the basis that most international financial flows are with these countries and, thus, risk sharing is more likely to be observed with this country group.

-is quite apparent in both industrial countries and emerging markets, it has become more severe for the emerging market economies after the early 1990s as the gap between output and consumption correlations has begun to widen for this group.
+are helpful in understanding how the extent of the "quantity anomaly"-the deviation of facts from theory, which predicts cross-country consumption correlations that are higher than those of output-has changed over time.
+Although this anomaly is quite apparent in both industrial countries and emerging markets, it has become more severe for the emerging market economies after the early 1990s as the gap between output and consumption correlations has begun to widen for this group.